Lucien98/prover/experiment/TCHES/README.md

 **Prover**

-The folder `verify` contains the original data of `Prover` (standard probing security check and glitch-extended probing security check) in Table 4: Comparison between SILVER and Prover.
+The folder `prover` contains the original data of `Prover` (standard probing security check and glitch-extended probing security check) in Table 4: Comparison between SILVER and Prover.